cognitedata/transformations-cli/README.md

 #### Transformation Manifests

 Important notes:
-- When a scheduled transformations represented in a manifest without schedule provided, deploy will delete the existing schedule.
+- When a scheduled transformation is represented in a manifest without schedule provided, deploy will delete the existing schedule.

 - When an existing notification is not provided along with the transformation to be updated, notification will be deleted.